octoblu/nanocyte-component-creators-guide/CreatorGuide.md

 You can now start writing your component, however there are a few things about the `envelope` variable that need to be considered...

 ### What is envelope?
-Envelope is blah blah blah and has three important properties:
+Envelope will be available for all nanocyte components and has three important properties:

 `envelope.message`: This will be used if you want to use the entire message that was passed in.
 For example, the 'Equal' component uses it's `config` to check whether or not to pass on the `message`.